EDCD/EDMarketConnector/PLUGINS.md

 Use `numberFromString()` from EDMC's `l10n.Locale` object to parse input numbers in a locale-independent way.

+Note that in the following example the function signature defines that it returns `Optional[tk.Frame]` only because we need to allow for `None` if something goes wrong with the creation of the frame (the calling code checks this).
+You absolutely need to return the `nb.Frame()` instance that you get as in the code below.
 ```python
 import tkinter as tk
 from tkinter import ttk